 Hedge fund firms know that how they use technology will greatly impact their ability to remain competitive as access to data sources increases.
 Being able to run tests quickly will be the key to making better decisions first.
-In a recent webinar with HFM Technology, Avere and Google Cloud Platform came together to discuss how cloud busting could help improve alpha throughput without large infrastructure investments.
+In a recent webinar with HFM Technology and Avere Systems came together to discuss how cloud busting could help improve alpha throughput without large infrastructure investments.

 It's all about flexibility.
 You decide where you store your data — in your network-attached storage (NAS) or in the cloud.
 You also decide when and for how long you do your testing without committing to big capex expenditures.
 The savings?
 Time, money, and missed opportunities.
 By using Avere, you create a flexible architecture that puts you in control.